PAX Association

 The PAX Association (Stowarzyszenie PAX) was a pro-Communist Catholic organization created in 1947, in the People's Republic of Poland, at the onset of the Stalinist period.
 The association published the Słowo Powszechne daily for almost fifty years between 1947 and 1993 with an average of 312 issues annually.
+They were also responsible for the Kierunki (Directions) magazine, which was published from the 1950s to 1980s.

 The first editor-in-chief of Słowo Powszechne (circulation: 40,000) was Wojciech Kętrzyński (d.
 1983) from KN, grandson of historian Wojciech Kętrzyński.
 In 1982, the newspaper adjusted its name to Słowo Powszechne: dziennik Stowarzyszenia PAX (the "PAX Association Daily").
 The publication closed only when the PAX ceased to function in 1993, following the collapse of communism.

 In 1953, the PAX notably gave its support to the Stalinist show trial of the Kraków Curia pronouncing death penalties for the Catholic priests accused of treason, and took over the publication of the Catholic weekly magazine Tygodnik Powszechny until the Polish October of 1956.